Impact Review 2019

 Enhancing our services

 Alongside our key activity of providing Targeted Training Therapy, we are aiming to further develop our services.
-Some of the ways in which we have achieved this in 2018 are outlined below.
+In 2019 we made massive steps in pushing The Movement centre forward.

 Annual Patient Survey